 - Try to self-manage your concern first.
 Self-managing a concern means directly discussing the issue with the staff member, the administrative unit, or the student concerned (as outlined in Before lodging a complaint).
 For further information, please refer to Students Complaints and Appeals Policy .

 - If you are dissatisfied with the outcome of your complaint at the self-managed stage, or the matter can’t be resolved locally, lodge a complaint using the Student Complaints and Appeals form.
 Your written complaint will be referred to the Student Support Officer for investigation.
 For further information please refer to the Students Complaints and Appeals Policy .

 - If you are dissatisfied with the outcome of your complaint following an investigation by the Student Support Officer, you may be able to lodge an appeal against the decision/outcome.
 You may lodge an appeal by following the Students Complaints and Appeals Policy.

 If you need more information, please get in touch with the Student Support Officer.

 Phone: +61 2 9314 6213 (Monday to Friday 9am – 5pm AEDT)

-The service of an external review is provided by Australian Council for Private Education and Training (ACPET).
-The ACPET will encourage you to use Kenvale’s complaint resolution procedures first.
-If the internal process is unable to resolve the dispute, students will be referred to ACPET by the Compliance Officer.
+The service of an external review is provided by Australian Council for Private Education and Training (ACPET) (Australian Students) or Overseas Students Ombudsman (International Students).
+If the student remains dissatisfied with the outcome of the internal investigation or was unable to resolve the dispute, students will be referred to ACPET or the Ombudsman by the Compliance Officer:

 Complaints should be marked confidential and sent to: